zProtect-Development/Documentation/docs/config.md

 Value type: [`simple option`](#simple-option)

 ## Optimization
+Modifies or removes various aspects of your jar file to make debugging harder.

 ### EnumOptimiser
+Removes all clone call(s) and returns an array to optimize enum values.

 Value type: [`simple option`](#simple-option)

 ### FinalRemover
+Removes finals from your code.

 Value type: [`simple option`](#simple-option)

 ### HideClassMembers
+Mark classes as synthetic to hide them from bad decompilers.

 Value type: [`simple option`](#simple-option)

 ### InsnRemover
+Removes the instructions `const_.` and `tableswitch`.

 Value type: [`simple option`](#simple-option)

 ### KotlinMetadataRemover
+Removes Kotlin-specific Metadata such as `NotNull`, `Nullable`, etc.

 Value type: [`simple option`](#simple-option)

 ### NOPInsnRemover
+Removes extended type information.

 Value type: [`simple option`](#simple-option)

 ### RemoveSignatures
+Removes the signature attribute from classes and methods.

 Value type: [`simple option`](#simple-option)

 ## Poolers
+Move values into an array to make the resulting JAR harder.

 ### NumberPooler
+Moves numbers into an array.

 Value type: [`simple option`](#simple-option)

 ### StringPooler
+Moves strings into an array.

 Value type: [`simple option`](#simple-option)

 ## Shrinking
+Remove various attributes to make it harder to understand the resulting JAR.

 ### LineNumberRemover
+Removes line numbers so StackTraces show `(Unknown)` on errors.

 Value type: [`simple option`](#simple-option)

 ### LocalVariableRemover
+Removes the local variable attribute from methods.

 Value type: [`simple option`](#simple-option)

 ### RemoveInnerClasses
+Removes various attributes such as `outerClass`, `outerMethod`, etc. from the class.

 Value type: [`simple option`](#simple-option)

 ### SourceDebugRemover
+Removes the `SourceDebug` attribute from the class.

 Value type: [`simple option`](#simple-option)

 ### SourceFileRemover
+Removes the `SourceFile` attribute from the class.

 Value type: [`simple option`](#simple-option)

 ## Shufflers
+Randomly shuffles various elements of your jar file to make it more difficult to find them.

 ### ShuffleFields
+Randomly shuffles elements in the mutable list of fields.

 Value type: [`simple option`](#simple-option)

 ### ShuffleMethods
+Randomly shuffles elements in the mutable list of methods.

 Value type: [`simple option`](#simple-option)

 ### ShuffleClasses
+Randomly shuffles elements in the mutable list of classes.

 Value type: [`simple option`](#simple-option)